-stock options, stock appreciation rights, restricted stock awards, restricted share unit awards, performance share unit awards, dividend equivalent awards and other types of awards.
+The Company recognizes compensation cost related to all equity-based awards in the financial statements based on their estimated grant date fair value.
+The Company is authorized to grant various types of equity-based compensation awards including stock options, stock appreciation rights, restricted stock awards, restricted share unit awards, performance share unit awards, dividend equivalent awards and other types of awards.
 The grant date fair values are determined based on the type of award and may utilize market prices on the date of grant, Black-Scholes option-pricing model, Monte Carlo simulations or other acceptable valuation methodologies, as appropriate for the type of equity-based award.
 Compensation cost is recognized ratably over the applicable vesting or service period.
 Forfeitures are accounted for as they occur by reversing the expense previously recognized for awards that were forfeited during the period.
-See Note 9-Equity-Based Compensation and Cash Awards to the consolidated financial statements for more information regarding the Company's equity-based compensation.
+See Note 9-Equity-Based Compensation to the consolidated financial statements for more information regarding the Company's equity-based compensation.

-(w) Recently Issued Accounting Standards
+(w) Recently Adopted or Issued Accounting Standards